jxlarrea/ha-emfitqs/README.md

 ### Emfit QS Sleep Tracker Component for Home Assistant.

 This component provides data pulled locally from Emfit QS Sleep Tracker devices.
-Very useful for automations based on bed presence and sleep detection (via heart rate bpm levels)
+Useful for automations based on bed presence and sleep detection (via heart rate bpm levels)

 **NOTE:** This components has only been tested with Emfit QS firmware version 120.2.2.1.